On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Reducing to almost simple groups

 \begin{thm}[\cite{borovik1989,liebeckseitz1990}] Let $M$ be a maximal subgroup of an almost simple group $\bar G$ of exceptional type.
 One of the following holds: \begin{enumerate} \item $M=N_{\bar G}(\mb X^\sigma)$ for $\mb X$ a member of $\mathscr X$, as listed in \cite[Theorem 2]{liebeckseitz1990}; \item $M$ is an exotic $r$-local subgroup, as listed in \cite{clss1992}; \item $\mbG$ is of type $E_8$, $p\geq 5$, and $M=(\Alt(5)\times \Alt(6))\rtimes 2^2$; \item $M$ has the same type as $\mb G$, and is the normalizer of the fixed points of a field or field-graph automorphism of $G$; \item $M$ is almost simple. \end{enumerate} \end{thm}

 If $\mbG$ is of type $E_7$ then the third option does not apply, and the second option is a subset of the first, as it happens.
 The fourth is simply (the normalizer of) $E_7(q_0)$ for $q=q_0^r$ with $r$ a prime.
-Note that if $M$ is almost simple but does not appear in (i)--(iv), then $C_\mbG(M)=Z(\mbG)$.
-To see this, notice that otherwise $M\leq C_\mbG(C_\mbG(M))$, and this latter group is proper in $\mbG$.
+Note that if $M$ is almost simple but does not appear in (i)--(iv) then $C_\mbG(M)=Z(\mbG)$.
+To see this we argue as in \cite[Section 2]{craven2020un}: notice that otherwise $M\leq C_\mbG(C_\mbG(M))$, and this latter group is proper in $\mbG$.
 It is certainly $\sigma$-stable whenever $M$ is, and is infinite if $M$ is simple by \cite[Lemma 1.2(i)]{liebeckseitz1990} (as the remaining option there is the Borovik subgroup (iii) above).
-In particular, we can always apply Lemmas \ref{lem:fixedline} and \ref{lem:diagswaps}.
+In particular, we can always apply Lemmas \ref{lem:fixedline} and \ref{lem:diagswaps} above.

 We will look at almost simple groups in the next section.
 Thus in this section we determine the list for the first option, fixed points of ($\sigma$-stable) maximal members of $\mathscr X$.
+So assume that $M$ lies in (i).

-By \cite[Theorem 2]{liebeckseitz1990} these are either parabolic or maximal-rank subgroups, or a short list of other (possibly disconnected) reductive groups.
+By \cite[Theorem 1]{liebeckseitz2004}, $M$ is either a parabolic or maximal-rank subgroup, or a short list of other (possibly disconnected) reductive groups.
 The maximal-rank subgroups are tabulated in \cite{liebecksaxlseitz1992}, and we reproduce those subgroups here.
-The parabolic subgroups are well known.
-The result from \cite{liebeckseitz1990} lists all subgroups that are not almost simple, and in \cite[Corollary 5]{liebeckseitz2004} a (likely complete) list of such maximal subgroups that are almost simple is given.
+The parabolic subgroups are well-known.
+The result from \cite{liebeckseitz2004} lists all other subgroups.